Some examples of global Poisson structures on $S^4$: Introduction

-In this paper, firstly we concentrate global holomorphic Poisson structures on the 3-dimensional complex projective space $\mathbb{CP}^3$.
-We show that the space of holomorphic Poisson structures on $\mathbb{CP}^3$ is an algebraic variety in Section 3.
-We also obtain some examples of holomorphic Poisson structures on $\mathbb{CP}^3$.
-It is known that holomorphic foliations induces holomorphic Poisson structures on $\mathbb{CP}^3$.
-The space of holomorphic foliations of degree 2 is completely classified and has the six irreducible components \cite{CLN}.
-Hence, we can provide a lot of examples of holomorphic Poisson structures on $\mathbb{CP}^3$.
+In this paper, we consider global Poisson structures on the 4-dimensional sphere $S^4$ by using the twistor method \cite{GN}~\cite{NT}.
+The projective space $\mathbb{CP}^3$ is the Hopf fibration over $S^4$.
+We study Poisson structures on $S^4$ associated with holomorphic Poisson structures on $\mathbb{CP}^3$.
+We provide a real structure on the space of holomorphic Poisson structures on $\mathbb{CP}^3$.
+The space of the Poisson structures on $S^4$ has the $\mathbb{R}^*$-action induced by the $\mathbb{C}^*$-action on the space of holomorphic Poisson structures on $\mathbb{CP}^3$.
+Then we show that \begin{thm} The space of Poisson structures on $S^4$ induced by holomorphic Poisson structures on $\mathbb{CP}^{3}$ is the real form of the space of holomorphic Poisson structures on $\mathbb{CP}^3$ and it is a real algebraic variety.
+Moreover, the quotient of the space by the $\mathbb{R}^*$-action is a real projective algebraic variety. \end{thm}

-Secondly, we consider global Poisson structures on the 4-dimensional sphere $S^4$ in Section 4.
-In general, to construct global Poisson structures, we solve the system of partial differential equations locally and attach the solutions globally.
-However it is too difficult, and we use another method.
-We regard $S^4$ as the 1-dimensional quaternionic projective space $\mathbb{HP}^1$, on which $\mathbb{CP}^3$ is the Hopf fibration.
-We study Poisson structures on $\mathbb{HP}^1$ associated with holomorphic Poisson structures on $\mathbb{CP}^3$.
-Then we obtain a lot of Poisson structures on $\mathbb{HP}^1$ and write down some examples, explicitly.
-Furthermore, we provide a real structure on the space of holomorphic Poisson structures on $\mathbb{CP}^3$.
-Then we can show that \begin{thm} The space of Poisson structures on $\mathbb{HP}^1$ induced by holomorphic Poisson structures on $\mathbb{CP}^{3}$ is the real form of the space of holomorphic Poisson structures on $\mathbb{CP}^3$ and it is a real algebraic variety. \end{thm}
+The sphere $S^4$ is regarded as the $1$-dimensional quaternionic projective space $\mathbb{HP}^1$.
+We extend Theorem~\ref{s1t1} to $\mathbb{HP}^n$ by the twistor method.
+The space $\mathbb{HP}^n$ does not admit any symplectic structure but Poisson structures.
+The space of holomorphic Poisson structures on $\mathbb{CP}^{2n+1}$ is realized as an algebraic variety.
+We obtain \begin{thm} The space of Poisson structures on $\mathbb{HP}^{n}$ induced by holomorphic Poisson structures on $\mathbb{CP}^{2n+1}$ is the real form of the space of holomorphic Poisson structures on $\mathbb{CP}^{2n+1}$ and it is a real algebraic variety.
+Moreover, the quotient of the space by the $\mathbb{R}^*$-action is a real projective algebraic variety. \end{thm}

+Especially, on $\mathbb{CP}^3$, a holomorphic Poisson structure induces a codimension one holomorphic foliation of degree 2.
+However the inverse transformation has much ambiguity.
+Pym provided an explicit correspondence of a $1$-form $\alpha$ induced a holomorphic foliation of degree 2 to a unimodular quadratic Poisson bracket on $\mathbb{C}^4$~\cite{P}.
+The Poisson bracket induces the Poisson structure $w$ on $\mathbb{CP}^3$ given by

+on $\mathbb{C}^4\backslash \{0\}$.
+We define a real structure on the space of $1$-forms induced holomorphic foliation of degree $2$ on $\mathbb{CP}^3$ and prove that the above correspondence preserves the real structures : \begin{thm} The Poisson structure $w$ is real if the form $\alpha$ is real. \end{thm} By the transformation, a ``real" holomorphic foliation on $\mathbb{CP}^3$ induces a Poisson structure on $S^4$.
+We obtain examples of such Poisson structures associated with Cerveau and Lins Neto's classification of holomorphic foliations on $\mathbb{CP}^3$ (see Section~\ref{s6.3}).